T-15 Heavy Infantry Combat Vehicle

-The Kurganets-25 is the middle brother of the new armored vehicles trio, which is nonetheless almost 10 tons heavier than the most modern armored vehicle currently in service with the Russian Army – the BMP-3.
-Moreover, unlike the T-15, the Kurganets can swim.
+The T-15 is the middle brother of the new armored vehicles trio, which is nonetheless almost 10 tons heavier than the most modern armored vehicle currently in service with the Russian Army – the BMP-3.
+The T-15 has been seen in three distinct variants.
+What may be regarded as the basic version was first seen in March 2015.
+It was then paraded in April 2015 with large dorsal armor sponsons protecting against RPG side attack.
+It was subsequently seen without the sponsons, but with an extensive forward flotation installation to facilitate amphibious or river crossing operations.

-In the fall of 2015, Albert Bakov – the first vice-president of Traktornyye Zavody Concern, which is manufacturing the Kurganets platform – said that the completion of research and development (R&D) schedules on the Kurganets-25 middle combat platform had been shifted by one year, and now state testing will begin only in 2017.
+The T-15 Heavy Infantry Combat Vehicle, with seven road wheels, is distinct from a similar related vehicle variously associated with nomenclature such as Kurganets-25 / Object 149 / Izdelie 695, which only has six road wheels.
+In the fall of 2015, Albert Bakov – the first vice-president of Traktornyye Zavody Concern, which is manufacturing the Kurganets platform – said that the completion of research and development (R&D) schedules on the Kurganets-25 middle combat platform had been shifted by one year, and now state testing would begin only in 2017.

 Like the T-14 Armata tank, and other advanced Russian armored vehicles, the new T-15 heavy infantry combat vehicle was designed to deal with a whole array of combat mission.
 As far as armaments are concerned, the T-15 features the KBP Instrument Design Bureau Epoch Almaty Remote Control Turret with its 2A42 30mm auto cannon, a 7.62mm coaxial PK machine gun and a bank of two Kornet-EM anti-tank guided missiles (ATGWs) on either side.